makersacademy/chitter-challenge/README.md

 #three
 send email to notify if user has been mentioned
 -----------
 my app is unable to send emails - 'connect 25 error'.
 Its is however able to search texts for usernames and validate them against the user table.
+Use an @ then username to referenc a user.

 #commenting
 commenting works